-If you are thinking about becoming a life coach there are a few things that you will need to consider.
-To become a life coach you will need to obtain a number of certifications and qualifications.
-As with any other professional job, life coaches are required to possess very specific skills, standards of conduct, and undertake a set foundation/schedule of training in order to qualify.
+As with any other professional job, life coaches are required to possess specific skills, adhere to certain standards of conduct, and undertake a set foundation/schedule of training in order to qualify.

-Although you may feel that you have life experience and that you are good at talking to people, without the relevant training, certifications and qualifications behind you, you are unlikely to secure the business that you need in order to become a full-time life coach and make a living from the job.
+Without the relevant training, certifications and qualifications behind you, you are unlikely to secure the business you need in order to become a full-time life coach and make a living from the job.

-To this end, the first thing that you will need to do if you want to become a life coach is to find out more about any set standards for professional life coaching ethics, training and practices.
+To this end, the first thing that you will need to do if you want to become a life coach is to find out more about any set standards for professional life coaching ethics, training and practices from the companies we have provided below.

 Naturally you will need to budget for any training that you may require to become a life coach, but once you have completed the relevant training, you will be in a good position to start looking for business.